Bliss-e-V/11BLISS/README.md

 ## Deploying in the Cloud

 You can use any cloud provider you want.
 We recommend to decouple the frontend and backend deployments, even though you may also deploy them in a single machine. 💪🧨

+Made with 🖤 and supersonic prototyping ✈️ in Berlin